 Jefferson County Missouri assistance programs.

-Organization, services and resources that provide aid and help with bills
+Organization, services and resources that provide financial aid and help with bills

 The Jefferson-Franklin Community Action Corporation, which is located at #2 Merchant Drive (P.O.
 Box 920), Hillsboro, Missouri 63050, phone number Telephone: (636) 789-2686, has several different programs.
 They include an energy bill assistance program.
 (EA)